Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,109.18,131.402374.md

 ### Transcript

-> new vehicle to the game a lot of people wanted a new vehicle a lot of people requested a flying vehicle like a plane or like a drone well we didn't make either of those but we didn't make a car we've added the Explorer to the game it's a fast paced vehicle that can drift and it makes exploring the map much quicker and much more fun and I think
+> new vehicle to the game a lot of people wanted a new vehicle a lot of people requested a flying vehicle like a plane or like a drone well we didn't make either of those but we didn't make a car we've added the Explorer to the game it's a fast paced vehicle that can drift and it makes exploring the map much quicker and much more fun and I think you will all enjoy it as much as we do